Frequently Asked Questions

 Learning to dance well depends just as much on intelligent, well-paced instruction as a student’s capability.
 Your instructor is responsible for making sure that the speed of the class allows for you to enjoy the class, socialize with others, and also physically master the movements.
 If you can walk, you can dance.
 Two left feet and all.
 In addition, the class is repeated until you have full confidence in the material.

 New dancers often worry that everyone will be looking at them, evaluating their every move.
 The truth is that other students in the class are completely focused on what they are doing and don’t have enough attention to give to anything else.
 No one will laugh at you-they probably won’t even notice what you are doing at all.
 Add to that our commitment to keeping our environment friendly and welcoming.
 We simply do not allow an environment that is not open and friendly to all students of any level.

 What about these dance shoes I’m hearing about?
 Where do I get those?

 Every sport or activity requires certain tools in order to perform it.
 One of the tools for dancing is dance shoes.
 They have a special sole that allows one to dance better, and they don’t scuff or mar the floor like “street shoes”.
 In your first class session you may dance in socks.
 Your instructor will give you all the information you need to purchase dance shoes.
 It’s best to wait until you have come to the first class before purchasing dance shoes.
-Your instructor will also let you know where to get them.
+Click here to learn more.

 What dances do you do in the Intro to Ballroom Class?